sejaldua/mooc-notes/agile-coursera/README.md

         - aid troubleshooting and continuous improvement
         - aid planning and estimating
       - common scrum reports
-        - *burndown chart*: shoes the progress that the team makes during a sprint
+        - *burndown chart*: shows the progress that the team makes during a sprint
         - *sprint report*: summary of the sprint (generic)
         - *velocity chart*: shows the estimated and actual velocity of the team over time
           - velocity = rate at which team accomplishes work (units vary) per sprint